hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

   The above command registers the predicates based on the predicate definition in the `ordinals_protocol.json` file.

-- You can start the chainhook service and pass the predicates dynamically to post the events based on the `then-that` predicate definition.
-To do this, first:
+- You can also dynamically register predicates via the predicate registration server.
+To do this:
   - Uncomment the following lines of code in the `Chainhook.toml` file to enable the predicate registration server.
 	  ```
     [http_api]